Tiny city of Caribou, Maine, faces secessionist movement

 WELCOME TO 'LYNDON'

-Secession proponents promise to shave residents' tax bills by nearly one-third, by sharing services with neighbouring towns or privatisation.
+Secession proponents promise to shave residents' tax bills by nearly one-third, by sharing services with neighboring towns or privatization.

 "What we're all striving for here is a strong, healthy and sustainable community," Camping said.
-"Some people want to make the city centre a utopia.
+"Some people want to make the city center a utopia.
 But times are tough."

 A recent survey by the city council of 526 of the city’s citizens found a majority content with its services, though most agreed Caribou desperately needs a boost.
 The economy has been ailing since a nearby Air Force base closed in 1994, taking hefty government salaries with it.